Tah1rTheT1ger/VR_Project1_TahirKhadarabad_IMT2022100/README.md

 ## vi.
 Observations and Analysis

+### Binary Classification Using Handcrafted Features and ML Classifiers
+Using **SIFT** for feature extraction resulted in **lower classification accuracy** than **HOG**.
+This is because SIFT generates **high-dimensional feature vectors** for each keypoint, which increases the complexity of the input data.
+This added complexity makes it harder for traditional classifiers to generalize effectively, often leading to **overfitting**.

+Additionally, **SIFT focuses on local keypoints**, which may cause it to miss **important global patterns** that HOG captures.
+HOG extracts **gradient orientations over the entire image**, providing a structured representation of shapes and textures.
+This allows classifiers to **better distinguish between objects**, leading to improved classification performance.

 ### Region Segmentation Using Traditional Techniques
 During the segmentation process, we encountered a challenge where the background of the face crop images varied in intensity—sometimes appearing darker than the face mask and other times lighter.
 The appropriate thresholding method depends on this variation: **cv2.THRESH_BINARY** is suitable when the background is lighter, while **cv2.THRESH_BINARY_INV** is required when the background is darker.